kevinflint-cs2/az-fa-blueteam/docs/instructions/documentation.md

 ## 1. Documentation Scope

-The AI is responsible for creating and updating two documentation areas:
+The AI is responsible for creating and updating three documentation areas:

 ### A) Module Documentation

-* File: `./docs/[MODULENAME].md`
+* File: `./docs/modules/[MODULENAME].md`
 * Each function module in `./functions/` must have a matching documentation file.
 * Purpose: explain **what the module does, how it fits into the architecture, and how to use it**.
 * Include: